Real Estate Intelligence Series | Module 1 of 6

 ▸ Output

-The feature preis_ueber_10pct is a binary switch: as soon as a property is listed more than 10% above market value, the expected time on market jumps by 45 days.
+The feature preis_ueber_10pct is a binary switch: as soon as a property is listed more than 10% above market value, the expected time on market multiplies (published: from ~63 to ~281 days).
 Not a linear effect - a regime change.
 A gradient-boosting model detects that automatically.

 05 Gradient boosting - a day-accurate forecast